 2. What are the best cooking oils for various health concerns like heart health, weight loss and Keto diet?

 Groundnut oil, sesame (til) oil, coconut oil, mustard oil, flaxseed oil are some of the varieties of cold-pressed oils best for many health conditions; they are also good for Keto diet, vegan diet, cooking, salad dressings, and baking.
+Here is a list of 7 day vegetarian keto meal plan to include in your diet and see the transformation yourself.

 3. Why has cooking oil gotten a bad reputation?